-As a result of the COVID-19 pandemic, certain of our CROs and third-party suppliers, as well as collaborators in the U.S. and China that are developing or collaborating with us to develop certain of our pre-clinical antibody candidates have been affected.
-As a result of such impact, we may face difficulties with and delays in performance of certain chemistry manufacturing and controls and testing of our pre-clinical antibody candidates, including MCLA-129, among other undisclosed pre-clinical candidates associated with our collaborations with Incyte and Simcere, which may delay or prevent their potential clinical development.
-Additionally, our collaborators, CROs and third-party suppliers may in the future experience closures and labor shortages, which may delay or prevent our development of our pre-clinical antibody candidates, including MCLA-129.
-Moreover, although our collaborators based in China have resumed operations, we may experience labor shortages associated with these pre-clinical development activities due to the current restrictions on travel globally, which may force us to reduce related workflows until such travel restrictions are lifted.
+As a result of the COVID-19 pandemic, certain of our contract research organizations (CROs) and third-party suppliers, as well as collaborators in the U.S. and China that are developing or collaborating with us to develop certain of our pre-clinical and clinical-stage antibody candidates have been affected.
+As a result of such impact, we may face difficulties with and delays in performance of certain chemistry manufacturing and controls associated with our clinical candidates, including as it relates to sourcing materials required for such manufacture that may be diverted for other purposes associated with COVID-19, or difficulties or delays associated with testing of our pre-clinical antibody candidates associated with our collaborations with Incyte, Eli Lilly and Simcere, which may delay or prevent their potential clinical development.
+Additionally, our collaborators, CROs and third-party suppliers may in the future experience closures and labor shortages, which may delay or prevent our development of our antibody candidates, including zenocutuzumab, MCLA-158, MCLA-145 and MCLA-129.
+Moreover, although our collaborators based in China and elsewhere have resumed operations, we may experience labor shortages associated with these chemistry manufacturing and controls, or pre-clinical development activities due to the current restrictions on travel and work globally, which may force us to reduce related workflows until such work and travel restrictions are lifted.
 Also, there can be no assurances that the applicable governments will not renew or extend these closures.

-With respect to our clinical trials, the COVID-19 pandemic and related governmental and private sector restrictions have impacted enrollment, new, planned clinical trial site openings, patient visits, and on-site monitoring of our clinical trials for zenocutuzumab, MCLA-117, MCLA-158 and
+With respect to our clinical trials, the COVID-19 pandemic and related precautions have directly or indirectly impacted enrollment, new, planned clinical trial site openings, patient visits, and on-site monitoring of our clinical trials and source verification of clinical data required for presentation of clinical data for zenocutuzumab, MCLA-158, MCLA-145, and MCLA-129.
+To date, we have observed a moderate to high impact on clinical trial enrollment and operations as a consequence of the COVID-19 pandemic, particularly at sites in countries not yet open to recruitment, and to a lesser extent in countries where COVID-19 related restrictions have been eased, with adjustments made to allow remote visits for some patient follow-up, and reduced onsite monitoring by the sponsor or CRO and insufficient source verification of clinical data required for presentation of clinical data.

-MCLA-145.
 The extent of the impact to our overall clinical development timeline is uncertain at this time and we continue to monitor this impact on a regular basis.
 As a result of the COVID-19 pandemic, we may experience further disruptions that could severely impact our business, preclinical studies and clinical trials, including: